Gary E. Krier

 Former research pilot Gary E. Krier had a varied and distinguished career at NASA over a more than 40-year span.
-He served in numerous positions with the Agency beginning in 1967 when he began work at NASA's Dryden Flight Research Center at Edwards, CA, as an aerospace research pilot and engineer.
+He served in numerous positions with the Agency beginning in 1967 when he began work at NASA's Dryden (now Armstrong)v Flight Research Center at Edwards, CA, as an aerospace research pilot and engineer.
 His last assignment was as Deputy Associate Director for Operations at Dryden from 2003 to 2008, when he retired from the Agency.

 Krier was a research pilot on many of the most significant aeronautical flight research projects at Dryden over a 15-year period.
 He was the first pilot to fly the F-8 Digital Fly-by-Wire aircraft that pioneered digital computerized control systems to aircraft and the Integrated Propulsion Control System F-111 with digital fuel and inlet control.
 He was co-project pilot on the F-8 Supercritical Wing project, and flew research flights of the prototype YF-17 aircraft.